mahisindhu/GenAI_AgenticAi_workshop/day2/README.md

-# 🚀 Day 2 – Prompt Engineering Techniques (Generative AI Workshop)
+# Day 2 – Prompt Engineering Techniques (Generative AI Workshop)

 ## 📌 Overview
-This repository contains the Day 2 Colab notebook from a Generative AI workshop.
-The focus of this session is on understanding and implementing prompt engineering techniques used to control, optimize, and evaluate the behavior of Large Language Models (LLMs) in real-world GenAI applications.
+This repository contains the Day 2 Jupyter/Colab notebook from a Generative AI workshop, focusing on prompt engineering methodologies used to control, optimize, and evaluate the behavior of Large Language Models (LLMs).
+The notebook emphasizes practical implementation and design patterns used in real-world GenAI systems.

 ## 🧠 Technical Concepts Covered
-- Instruction Prompting
+- Instruction Prompting for task specification and output control
-- Zero-shot, One-shot, and Few-shot Prompting
+- Zero-shot, One-shot, and Few-shot Prompting for pattern learning and response consistency
-- Chain of Thought (CoT) Prompting
+- Chain of Thought (CoT) Prompting for multi-step reasoning and logical decomposition
-- Template Prompting
+- Template Prompting for reusable, structured prompt design
-- Context Window and Token Limitations
+- Context Window and Token Constraints in LLM inference
-- Limitations of Prompt-only Approaches
+- Limitations of prompt-only approaches
-- Introduction to Retrieval-Augmented Generation (RAG)
+- Retrieval-Augmented Generation (RAG) as a solution for dynamic context injection

 ## 🎯 Learning Objectives
-By completing this notebook, the learner will be able to:
+After completing this notebook, the learner will be able to:
-- Design clear and structured prompts for LLMs
+- Design structured prompts to guide LLM behavior effectively
 - Select appropriate prompting strategies based on task complexity
 - Improve reasoning accuracy using Chain of Thought prompting
-- Create reusable prompt templates for scalable applications
+- Build reusable prompt templates for scalable applications
-- Understand token usage and context window constraints
+- Understand LLM limitations related to context length and token usage
-- Explain how RAG overcomes the limitations of static prompting
+- Explain why RAG is required to overcome static prompt constraints

-## 🧪 Notebook Highlights
+## 🧪 Implementation Highlights
-- Hands-on implementation of multiple prompting techniques
+- Prompt design experiments using a Generative AI model
-- Comparative analysis of different prompt strategies
+- Comparative analysis of different prompting techniques
-- Practical code examples using a Generative AI model
+- Practical examples demonstrating response variation based on prompt structure
-- Clear connection between prompt design and real-world GenAI systems
+- Clear linkage between prompt engineering and downstream GenAI pipelines

-## 📘 Day-2 Learning Summary
+## 📘 Day-2 Technical Learning Summary
-On Day 2, I learned how prompt engineering acts as a control layer for Large Language Models.
-I explored instruction prompting and compared zero-shot, one-shot, and few-shot techniques to understand response consistency and accuracy.
-I applied Chain of Thought prompting for reasoning-intensive tasks and studied template prompting along with its limitations related to token size and context window.
-I also understood how Retrieval-Augmented Generation (RAG) helps overcome these limitations by dynamically injecting relevant external context into prompts.
+On Day 2, I explored prompt engineering as a control layer for LLMs.
+I implemented instruction-based prompts and compared zero-shot, one-shot, and few-shot approaches to evaluate response consistency and accuracy.
+I applied Chain of Thought prompting to improve performance on reasoning-intensive tasks.
+I also analyzed template prompting, identifying its limitations due to context window and token constraints, and studied how Retrieval-Augmented Generation (RAG) mitigates these issues by dynamically retrieving and injecting relevant external context into the prompt.

 ## 📝 Notes
-This repository is created for educational and learning purposes as part of a structured Generative AI training program.
+This repository is intended for educational and experimental purposes as part of a structured Generative AI training program.